 I was a little bored by Chapter Four (‘Sanctuary’).
 I don’t want to make too fine a point of that: if three out of the four episodes had me totally hooked, it’s hardly a criticism or a reason to worry if one episode didn’t quite feel as good.

-It sometimes feels a little light on plot and substance and heavy on imagery, as well as a touch slow.
+This series sometimes feels a little light on plot and substance and heavy on imagery, as well as a touch slow.

 Don’t get me wrong – I’m liking The Mandalorian.
 I’m just not finding it quite as spectacularly awesome as so many people seem to be saying it is.
 The main problem is that it doesn’t give the impression necessarily of a show that knows where it’s going.

 I guess some more complexity and some more consequential storytelling is what I’m looking for.
+We get that in the last few chapters, which is great: but some of the season just felt a bit lacklustre.

-It’s a great little slice of Star Wars and it has come a very good time.
-It feels like old-school Star Wars.
-I feels, in fact, a lot like some old Star Wars comic-book come to life in screen format.
-In fact, I recently read (and reviewed) the Boba Fett comic from the Age of Rebellion line: and watching The Mandalorian at times reminds me of reading that kind of comic.
+It’s a great little slice of Star Wars and it has come at a very good time.
+It feels, in fact, a lot like some old Star Wars comic-book come to life in screen format.

-I like the main character himself.
-I like the feel and the tone and the settings.
+And lots of nice little elements.
 Who didn’t go slightly weak at the knees for seeing an IG-88-type unit strutting its stuff?
 Who didn’t become a six-year-old again for a moment when they saw that Jawa sandcrawler come into view?

-On the other hand, all the ‘fan service’ elements sometimes leave me feeling like I want to be more challenged in the way that the Sequel Trilogy is more challenging and daring: yet, at other times, I feel so comfortable and cosy with the way The Mandalorian unfolds that I’m hardly able to complain.
+On the other hand, all the ‘fan service’ elements sometimes leave me feeling like I want to be more challenged in the way that the (flawed) Sequel Trilogy is more challenging and daring: yet, at other times, I feel so comfortable and cosy with the way The Mandalorian unfolds that I’m hardly able to complain.

-It’s a good mix of things, in fact – to have this big-scale and big-issues cinematic event happening in the form of Episode IX, while having a smaller-scale and less complicated thing going on at the same time with The Mandalorian.
+It seems like a good mix of things, in fact – to have this big-scale and big-issues cinematic event happening in the form of Episode IX, while having a smaller-scale and less complicated thing going on at the same time with The Mandalorian.

-And if the reaction to The Mandalorian is anything to go by, this future of televisual (or streaming, I guess) Star Wars content looks promising: with implications too for the recently-announced Kenobi series.
+And if the general reaction to The Mandalorian is anything to go by, this future of televisual (or streaming, I guess) Star Wars content looks promising: with implications too for the recently-announced Kenobi series.

 This somewhat takes some of the pressure away from the dynamic of everything riding entirely on the reaction to the big-screen productions.
 From now on, the question of whether the Disney era Star Wars franchise is a success or a failure won’t depend entirely on how well the movies are received.